 When Apple surprises us with a security patch, the Internet goes wild.
 These patches range from new features and bug fixes to security updates, but the goal is always the same — it’s best to keep your Apple devices fully patched and up-to-date.
 Our automated management tools can help, but there are some things you should be aware of when it comes to updates on your Apple technology.

 Trouble Running macOS Updates?
 There is a known bug whereby macOS updates (also known as patches) do not appear or don’t work.
-We have developed a fix for this ... run the Software Update – Kickstart Process in MacManage.
+We have developed a fix: run the Software Update – Kickstart Process in MacManage.

 Ongoing Communication is Key

 Our automated patching tools will encourage your team to apply critical updates and restart.
-However, it's important to make them aware that they do have to participate in this process (the alternative solution is unexpected restarts — which nobody likes.)
+However, it’s essential to make them aware that they have to participate in this process (the alternative solution is unexpected force restarts — which nobody likes.)

-Remind your team to look out for "Nudge" prompts and take them seriously.
+Remind your team to look for “Nudge” prompts and take them seriously.

-If you want to give your team an extra nudge — especially following fixes for zero-day vulnerabilities — then inform them that an update with important vulnerability fixes is available and encourage them to run the updates as soon as they can.
+If you want to give your team an extra nudge — especially following fixes for zero-day vulnerabilities — then inform them that an update with critical vulnerability fixes is available and encourage them to run the updates as soon as possible.
 Below is a sample communication.

 Share this with your team, edit as necessary, and remember you can track the status of your Apple devices with Vision-Bot.app.